A Section is a collection of pages that gets defined based on the

 └── blog <-- Section, because first-level dir under content/

 │ └── kittens <-- Section, because contains _index.md

 The important part to understand is, that to make the section tree fully navigational, at least the lower-most section needs a content file. (e.g. _index.md).

 With the available section variables and methods you can build powerful navigation.
 One common example would be a partial to show Breadcrumb navigation:

-Hugo will automatically create pages for each root section that list all of the content in that section.
+Hugo will automatically create a page for each root section that lists all the content in that section.
 See the documentation on section templates for details on customizing the way these pages are rendered.

 Content Section vs Content Type

 By default, everything created within a section will use the content type that matches the root section name.
 For example, Hugo will assume that posts/post-1.md has a posts content type.
 If you are using an archetype for your posts section, Hugo will generate front matter according to what it finds in archetypes/posts.md.